-Professionalism rests upon three pillars namely; Registration, Professional Norms and Behaviour and Continuing Professional Development.
+Professionalism in the Geosciences rests upon three pillars namely; Registration, Professional Norms and Behaviour and Continuing Professional Development.

 Registration in the Geosciences, as practised in South Africa, is an internationally normalised practice involving two separate, but closely related organisations, namely the South African Council for Natural Scientific Professions (SACNASP1) and the Geological Society of South Africa (GSSA2).
 For engineers, the statutory body is the Engineering Council of South Africa (ECSA3) and the professional body is the Southern African Institute of Mining and Metallurgy (SAIMM4).
-For surveyors, the relevant bodies are the South African Geomatics Council (SAGC5) and the Institute for Mine Managers of South Africa (IMMSA).
+For surveyors, the relevant bodies are the South African Geomatics Council (SAGC5) and the Institute for Mine Surveyors of South Africa (IMSSA).

 Registration is, in essence, a process whereby the qualifications of an applicant are confirmed to be true, valid and relevant to the field of practice specified.
 SACNASP registers all Natural Science practitioners within South Africa.
 It is illegal to practice as a geologist within South Africa unless registered with SACNASP.
 Fundamental to this registration is a process of registration in terms of the Natural Scientific Professions Act whereby qualifications and experience are evaluated.
 Registration can be in one of the following categories depending upon qualifications and experience: Candidate (entry level) Certificated or Professional.
 Geoscientists are registered within the Fields of Practice of Geological Science or Earth Science.
-The public are able to confirm the registration and Field of Practice of a scientist by means of accessing the SACNASP website. http://www.sacnasp.org.za/.
-There is no professional practice examination currently required for registration purposes in South Africa
+The public are able to confirm the registration and Field of Practice of a scientist by means of accessing the SACNASP website.
+There is no professional practice examination currently required for statutory or professional registration purposes in South Africa.

-Professional Registration with SACNASP and membership of the GSSA is recognised by International organisations such as CRIRSCO, as professional registration for purposes of Competency as regards Resource and Reserve Reporting.
+Statutory Registration with SACNASP and ECSA and professional membership of the SAIMM/GSSA is recognised by International organisations such as CRIRSCO, as acceptable registration for purposes of Competency as regards Resource and Reserve Reporting.
 This currently represents the most common and successful application of the Professionalism regime in South Africa.